zelalem-t8/go-crud-challenge/README.md

 # Go CRUD API for Person Management

 This project implements a simple CRUD (Create, Read, Update, Delete) API for managing Person records using Go and an in-memory database.
-The API provides endpoints to create, retrieve, update, and delete Person objects, as well as import and export functionality for CSV files.
+The API provides endpoints to create, retrieve, update, and delete Person objects, as well as import functionality for CSV files.

 ## Table of Contents